andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

-- Open-source projects to choose from and practice with.
-(C, Rust, and Python were selected.)
-- Comparing: C, C++, Rust, Java, Go, C#, Python, shell scripting, Ada in terms of security and performance.
+- Continuing to explore the pros and the cons of: C, C++, Rust, Python.
 __________________________________________________________________________
 TECHNICAL OBSERVATIONS MADE OVER THE PAST 24-48 HOURS:
 >>>	to trblsht/tech support dirs.